albayazit/s21_brickgame/README.md

 # Brickgame

-Implementation of a Tetris library in C, using the ncurses library.
+Implementation of a Tetris library in C, using the ncurses for gui.
 Based on a state machine, the game logic is divided into server-side and client-side components.

 ### Usage
 ``` make && ./tetris ```